Semrush helps you:

 Backlinko – SEO Checklist – Keyword placement

 This helps Google (and users) understand what the page is about.
-And it helps this page rank top for its primary keyword:
+And it helps this page rank for its primary keyword:

 Google SERP – SEO Checklist